andrewshell/blog-asdo-gatsby/content/posts/landing-my-perfect-job.md

 title: Landing My Perfect Job
 date: 2013-06-17T06:00:00.000Z
 updated: 2013-06-17T06:00:00.000Z
-published: true
+published: false
 ---

-What some people may not

-realize is that I'm currently employed at my [perfect

-job.](http://www.datecheckpro.com/).
-Sometimes I wonder how exactly I managed

-to get to this place in life and I think I've come up with some strategies that

-I'd like to share with you.
+What some people may not realize is that I'm currently employed at my [perfect job.](http://www.datecheckpro.com/).
+Sometimes I wonder how exactly I managed to get to this place in life and I think I've come up with some strategies that I'd like to share with you.

 ## Money is important, but it's not the most important

 I'd extend this to benefits as well.
-Unless you have a health condition that

-would make acquiring your own health insurance prohibitively expensive it's

-totally optional to find a company that offers benefits.
-Just factor the cost

-of insurance and retirement investments into your salary.
+Unless you have a health condition that would make acquiring your own health insurance prohibitively expensive it's totally optional to find a company that offers benefits.
+Just factor the cost of insurance and retirement investments into your salary.

 What IS important is variable to each person and it can change over time.
-For me

-these are the important attributes of an ideal job.
+For me these are the important attributes of an ideal job.

 ### 1. Influence

 This is my number one attribute for a number of reasons.
-First it really sucks

-when you work at a job doing stuff you can't stand doing.
-I'll get into this

-more later on, but if you have influence at a company you can go a long way into

-making sure you're working on the projects and tasks that you want to be working
+First it really sucks when you work at a job doing stuff you can't stand doing.
+I'll get into this more later on, but if you have influence at a company you can go a long way into making sure you're working on the projects and tasks that you want to be working on.

-on.

 ### 2. Autonomy

 I can't be micromanaged.
-I've come to realize that I'm the most productive if I

-can come and go and work when is best for me.
-I've found that the best way to

-achieve this is to work from home.
-With fast internet I can video Skype, call,

-text or e-mail my coworkers depending on how important the reason is.
-Some

-people might not be able to handle this, but since I'm a bit of a workaholic my

-boss is never worried about me slacking off.
-If I'm feeling like crap I can
+I've come to realize that I'm the most productive if I can come and go and work when is best for me.
+I've found that the best way to achieve this is to work from home.
+With fast internet I can video Skype, call, text or e-mail my coworkers depending on how important the reason is.
+Some people might not be able to handle this, but since I'm a bit of a workaholic my boss is never worried about me slacking off.

-take a nap and when I get up I get way more done then if I had pushed through

-the fog and kept working.
-This is why people in offices spend so much time on

-Facebook and Twitter.
-They feel like crap for any number of reasons (florescent

-lighting, sugar crashing, general tiredness, etc) but they can't go take a nap

-so instead they dick around on Facebook.
+If I'm feeling like crap I can take a nap and when I get up I get way more done then if I had pushed through the fog and kept working.
+This is why people in offices spend so much time on Facebook and Twitter.
+They feel like crap for any number of reasons (florescent lighting, sugar crashing, general tiredness, etc) but they can't go take a nap so instead they dick around on Facebook.

 ### 3. Passion

 This is a bit of a loaded attribute.
-The company I work for builds a tool for

-grocery stores to manage their expiring inventory.
-Is that what I'm passionate
+The company I work for builds a tool for grocery stores to manage their expiring inventory.
+Is that what I'm passionate about?

-about?
 It probably wouldn't be on the top of my list.
-However what I am

-passionate about is building amazing software.
-I'm passionate about learning

-how to improve my code and make things work better for everybody involved

-(users, administrators, developers, etc).
-At some of my prior jobs these ideals
+However what I am passionate about is building amazing software.
+I'm passionate about learning how to improve my code and make things work better for everybody involved (users, administrators, developers, etc).

-were a low priority.
-It was more important to get more features out as quickly

-as possible, accumulating a bunch of technical debt in the process.
-I would get

-scolded for taking my time to do things the right way because we "didn't have

-time for that".
-Now because of my autonomy and influence I can manage

-expectations and make sure that I'm passionate about the projects I'm working
+At some of my prior jobs these ideals were a low priority.
+It was more important to get more features out as quickly as possible, accumulating a bunch of technical debt in the process.
+I would get scolded for taking my time to do things the right way because we "didn't have time for that".
+Now because of my autonomy and influence I can manage expectations and make sure that I'm passionate about the projects I'm working on.

-on.

 ### 4. Chemistry